Burke-Lauenroth-Lab/workflow_guidelines/README.md

 The SOILWAT2 repository contains the __C__ code, as well as the testing and documentation, pertaining to the SOILWAT2 model.
 SOILWAT2 is a site-specific, daily ecohydrology model that tracks water as it moves through the environment.
 Within the C code you will find the series of equations that translates our knowledge of ecohydrology to a simulation framework.
 This model is the foundation of our research activities and most other repositories within this organization connect or interact with this model in some way.

 SOILWAT2 code is reserved to handle the ecological assumptions of how water moves through environment, based on a series of inputs.
 Inputs, from a SOILWAT2 perspective, are static.
-The one excpetion to this is vegetation _if_ the carbon dioxide effects options are set to on.
-The SOILWAT2 model is designed to function 'stand-alone', using files.in as inputs, to work with information passed via rSOILWAT2, or to work with information passed from STEPWAT2.
+The one exception to this is vegetation _if_ the carbon dioxide effects options are set to on.
+The SOILWAT2 model is designed to function 'stand-alone', using files.in as inputs, to work with information passed via rSOILWAT2, or to work with information passed to or from STEPWAT2.

+Specifics about downloading, installing, and using SOILWAT2 can be found in the [SOILWAT2 README](https://github.com/DrylandEcology/SOILWAT2/blob/master/README.md).

 ### rSOILWAT2 <a name="rsoilwat">

 The rSOILWAT2 repository contains the __R__ code, as well as the testing and documentation, pertaining to the rSOILWAT2 package.
-The primary functions of rSOILWAT2 are to: (1) Pass site-specific information from the wrapper (rSFSW2) to the SOILWAT2 model; And (2) to create a SQLite weather database for simulation runs.
-In the the future item (2) will be separated into its own R package.
+The primary functions of rSOILWAT2 are to: (1) Pass site-specific information from the wrapper (rSFSW2) to the SOILWAT2 model; (2) To pass SOILWAT2 output back to rSFSW2; And (3) to create a SQLite weather database for simulation runs.
+In the the future item (3) will be separated into its own R package.
 Currently, the STEPWAT2 model is accessing the rSOILWAT2 package for its weather database functionality.

+Specifics about downloading, installing, and using rSOILWAT2 can be found in the [rSOILWAT2 README](https://github.com/DrylandEcology/rSOILWAT2/blob/master/README.md).

 ### rSFSW2 <a name="rsfsw">

-The rSFSW2 repository contains the __R__ code, as well as the testing and documentation, pertaining to the rSFSW2 package.
-The primary functions of the rSFSW2 packages are to: (1) Handle input data from multiple sites efficiently; (2) Grab additional inputs from stored or online resources; (3) Calculate additional inputs based on user treatment and experimental design options; (4) Pass other treatment and experimental options to the SOILWAT2 model to use in executions; and (5) Receive and aggregate output from SOILWAT2.
+The rSFSW2 repository contains the __R__ code, as well as the testing and documentation, pertaining to the rSFSW2 package. rSFSW2 is a wrapper for the SOILWAT2 model.
+The primary functions of the rSFSW2 packages are to: (1) Handle input data from multiple sites efficiently; (2) Grab additional inputs from stored or online resources; (3) Calculate additional inputs based on user treatment and experimental design options; And (4) Aggregate output from SOILWAT2.

+Specifics about downloading, installing, and using rSFSW2 can be found in the [rSFSW2 README](https://github.com/DrylandEcology/rSFSW2/blob/master/README.md).

 ### STEPWAT2 <a name="stepwat">

 The STEPWAT2 repository contains the __C++__ code, as well as the testing and documentation, pertaining to the STEPWAT2 model.

+Specifics about downloading, installing, and using STEPWAT2 can be found in the [STEPWAT2 README](https://github.com/DrylandEcology/STEPWAT2/blob/master/README.md).

 ### rSFSTEP2 <a name="rsfstep">

 The rSFSTEP2 repository contains the __R__ code, as well as the testing and documentation, pertaining to the rSFSTEP2 model.
 It interfaces with the STEPWAT2 C code and runs in parallel for multiple sites, climate scenarios, disturbance regimes, and time periods.

+Specifics about downloading, installing, and using rSFSTEP2 can be found in the [rSFSTEP2 README](https://github.com/DrylandEcology/rSFSTEP2/blob/master/README.md).

 ### rSFSW2_tools <a name="sfsw_tools">

 The rSFSW2 tools repository contains test projects that assists in examples of use and formal and informal testing for the rSFSW2 package.
 These test projects rely on the master branch of rSFSW2.

-For more information on running or updating these projects eading the [rSFSW2_tools README]().
+Specifics about running or updating the projects in rSFSW2_tools can be found in the [rSFSW2_tools README](https://github.com/DrylandEcology/rSFSW2_tools/blob/master/README.md).

 ### Additional Repositories <a name="addrepos">